lemire/WebAssemblyVSJavaScript/README.md

 ## Outstanding problems

 - The fasta test is problematic since it implies outputting a large volume of data to the standard output.
 It is likely to become a limiting factor.
 In JavaScript, we can use a buffered output.
 For the C version, we need some fast print-out approach.

+## References

+- Haas et al., Bringing the Web up to Speed with WebAssembly, PLDI'17
+- Herrera et al., WebAssembly and JavaScript Challenge: Numerical program performance using modern browser technologies and devices, 2018